nim-lang/Nim/doc/manual.md

   genericB O()
   ```

-In module B has an `init` proc from module C in its scope that is not
+In module B has an `init` procedure from module C in its scope that is not
 taken into account when `genericB` is instantiated which leads to the
 instantiation of `genericA`.
 The solution is to `forward`:idx: these
 symbols by a `bind` statement inside `genericB`.